TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.24.md

 ---

-And he said unto them, This is my blood of the covenant, which is poured out for many.
+He said to them, "This is my blood of the new covenant, which is poured out for many.